 - 3 cloves minced garlic

-- Marinate the pork with all the seasoning and liquid in a bag for a few hours.
+- Marinate the pork with all the spices, bone broth and BBQ sauce in a bag for a few hours.
 Overnight for best result.
 (If you are short on time, you can omit this step)

-- Chop up onion, garlic.
+- Chop up onion and garlic.
 And sauté in a pan with 1 tbsp avocado oil until fragrant.
-(About 2 - 3 minutes)
+(About 2 – 3 minutes)

-- Combine the pork and the leftover liquid along with the garlic and onion in your crockpot.
+- Combine the pork and marinade liquid along with the garlic and onion in your crockpot.

 - Cook on low for 6 hours.

-- Pull the pork apart with a fork then let it sit in the broth for an additional 15 minutes to soak up the juice.
+- Pull the pork apart with two forks then let it sit in the broth for an additional 15 minutes to soak up the juice.